montagdude/sboui/README.md

 Installation
 ================================================================================
-sboui is available from SlackBuilds.org, so you can install it from there using the SlackBuild script or your favorite package manager.
+sboui is available from SlackBuilds.org, so you can install it from there using the SlackBuild script or your favorite package manager. libconfig is one (the only) dependency outside of a standard Slackware install.
 If you want to do a custom build, see the instructions in the included file called INSTALL.

 Use
 ================================================================================